 Bringing a candidate to campus usually signifies the final stages of the interview process.
 This important recruitment milestone gives the candidate a chance to better understand your department and the campus community, while also helping search committee members move beyond initial impressions to determine if the candidate is a good fit for the position.
 In order for a candidate to interview in-person, proof of vaccination or proof of a recent negative COVID test must be submitted to the hiring manager.
 Managers only need to view the vaccination card or negative test result, not collect or store the information.

 However, as we’ve seen during the COVID-19 pandemic, there are times when alternate arrangements for in-person interviews are necessary.
 Fortunately, with web conferencing technology and a few best practices, you can continue to hold face-to-face interviews when in-person meetings aren’t possible.

-Web Conferencing with Webex
+Web Conferencing with Zoom

 Set Up the Interview